 Around the villa, designed by the same Valadier, the magnificent park, also bound and protected by the Superintendency of Fine Arts of the Italian State.

-Box hedges and ancient trees, two large iron gazebos originally intended for rose gardens, a large elliptical square enclosed between two exedrae on the front Villa and a secret garden with temple, fountain and sundial outline the whole plant, which, thanks at its privileged position, it offers a view of 360 ° on a panorama of enchanting beauty that stretches from Spoleto ad Assisi, Montefalco and Martani Mountains and lets perceive the profile of the gods in the distance Monti Sibillini.
+Boxwood hedges and centuries-old trees, two large iron gazebos originally intended for rose gardens, a large elliptical square enclosed by two exedras on the front of the Villa and a secret garden with a small temple, fountain and sundial outline the layout of the whole, which, thanks due to its privileged position, it offers a 360 ° view of a panorama of enchanting beauty that extends from Spoleto ad Assisi, Montefalco and Martani Mountains and lets perceive the profile of the gods in the distance Monti Sibillini.

 On the back of the eighteenth-century chapel, at the top of the hill among the olive trees, a large swimming pool has been created that enjoys a broad view of the valley.

-The main body of the Villa, has been recently restored respecting its history and period decorations and offers, inside, elegant rooms and refined period furnishings.
+The main body of the Villa has been recently restored respecting its history and period decorations and offers, inside, elegant and refined period furnishings.

-On the ground floor, around the large internal courtyard, a large living room, a sitting room with billiards, the completely painted entrance gallery, the dining room with fireplace, a large equipped kitchen and a bathroom.
+On the ground floor, around the large internal courtyard, a large hall, a lounge with billiards, the fully painted entrance gallery, the dining room with fireplace, a large equipped kitchen and a bathroom.